 The U.K. and organizers of Farnborough International 2004 can look back on the biennial event last week and reasonably call it a success.
 While the tempo seemed subdued and lackluster at times, attendance was generally healthy--despite unprecedented security for a major air show.
 Large exhibition halls populated by companies of all sizes were crowded, and visitors with appointments jammed many of the company chalets.
 At least several billion dollars worth of civil aviation business was ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "Farnborough Review: Fix Broken Shows And End the Subsidy Feud".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "Farnborough Review: Fix Broken Shows And End the Subsidy Feud".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.

 Not currently a subscriber?
 Click on the "Learn More" button below to view subscription offers.